krisyotam/MITpuremath/README.md

 ---

-# Self-Study PhD in Mathematics
+# Self-Study in Pure Mathematics

 ## About Me